Safety Reminders

 Make sure you check an up-to-date online weather forecast before heading out!

-If it's hunting season, be aware of hiking safety reminders!
+Be aware of hiking safety reminders!

-Black bear hunting season started Sept 1 in Vermont, and deer, turkey, and other seasons start in October.
+Black bear hunting season starts Sept 1 in Vermont, and deer, turkey, and other seasons start in October.
 Hunting is allowed with a license on all GMC owned and managed lands, including along the Long Trail and Appalachian Trail corridors in Vermont.
 Be alert when hiking, and wear blaze orange to keep yourself (and your dogs) visible on the trail.

 (Above) GMC Director of Field Programs Keegan Tierney wearing his best safety gear as he heads into hunting season.